ojjo-sh/toodledoodledoo/README.md

 __NOTE:__ If the above command fails, before posting an issue, sanity check yourself.
 Make sure Postgres is running and your `dev.toml` is configured correctly.

-3)You can finally start the dev server by running:
+3) You can finally start the dev server by running:
 ```bash
 $ npm run dev
 ```